BLAKE CHRISTIAN ACADEMY

 Music is also an integral part of the Montessori Method because of the way children easily connect to it.
 Using its innate auditory appeal, we incorporate classical music and songs of praise and worship during work cycles, and while gathering on the ellipse, the children perform the songs, or simply listen to the lyrics.

+Along with music in the classroom, all Elementary students receive formal ORFF Music Training once a week.
 Students engage their mind and body through a mixture of singing, dancing, acting and the use of percussion instruments using instruments like xylophones, metallophones, and glockenspiels.
 A key characteristic of this approach is that lessons are presented with an element of play, which helps the children learn at their own level of understanding, much like the Montessori Method.
 The technical objectives of the music program emphasize basic music literacy, and progress from the memorization of songs and movements, through the introduction of instruments and musical notation to the introduction of scales, harmony and composition.

 In 3rd grade, students learn to read music, play the recorder and continue in their ORFF instrumental journey.
 Beginning in 4th grade, students participate in our beginning instrumental music program and may learn woodwind, brass, or percussion.
 Students start in Beginning Band and may progress into the Concert Band.
 (A monthly rental fee is required for instruments, unless purchased outright.
 All instruments are to be approved by the Band Director.) *Private music lessons are available for 1st grade students and up on Thursdays after school.*